xtanaa001/academic-kickstart/content/authors/admin/_index.md

 I am a postdoc at the [University of Toronto](http://someurl), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).

 Before that, I obtained my Ph.D. in ECE from the Hong Kong University of Science and Technology in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
-2015 to April 2016, I was a visiting research fellow at the School of Engineering and Applied Science, Harvard University, working with Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).
+2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, Harvard University, hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

 I work on problems at the intersection of mechanism design, machine learning, and online algorithms, with a focus on applications in computer networks, cloud computing, and energy systems.
 For more details about my work, please see [Research](/research) page.